 - Taxable Income: The opt-out incentive is taxable and will appear on your W-2.
 It is not considered WRS earnings.

-- Affordable Care Act (ACA): The ACA requires most Americans to have health insurance or pay a penalty.
+- Affordable Care Act (ACA): The ACA requires most Americans to have health insurance or you may have to pay a penalty.
 If you opt out of the State Group Health Insurance Program and do not have other coverage, you may be subject to a fine when you file your annual taxes.